Carbon Removal Project

 Benefits of Project & Method

-• The regenerative techniques implemented by the project improves crop yields and reduces input costs, potentially increasing the farmers overall profitability.
+• The regenerative techniques implemented by the project improve crop yields and reduce input costs, potentially increasing the farmers overall profitability.

-• Depending on the amount of carbon sequestered by their farm, the farmer's will also receive 50-70% of the revenue from the sale of carbon credits.
+• Depending on the amount of carbon sequestered by their farm, farmers will also receive 50-70% of the revenue from the sale of carbon credits.

-• Training programs and workshops are conducted for al involved personnel.
+• Training programs and workshops are conducted for all involved personnel.
 The training covers regenerative farming, soil testing, and improved data handling through digital applications.

 • By engaging with local implementation partners, farmer organisations, and NGOs, Varaha has developed a nuanced approach to stakeholder engagement and grievance redressal.